How to Become a Mental Health Nurse

-Working as a mental health nurse, you will help your patients recover from their mental health issues or illnesses.
+Working as a Mental Health Nurse, you will help your patients recover from and manage their mental health issues or illnesses.
 This can be in a hospital setting – such as a psychiatric ward, or in the community.

-A big part of your role will be building trusting relationships between you and those you support.
-This can be difficult as some mental illnesses can make building any kind of relationship hard.
-Especially with someone outside of their immediate family or support group.
+Mental health nursing is unlike other areas of nursing that tend to focus more on administering medications and facilitating physical treatments.
+As you provide care to patients typically over extended periods of time, a big part of your role will be building trusting relationships between you and those you support.
+This can be difficult as some mental illnesses can make building any kind of relationship hard, especially with someone outside of their immediate family or support group.

-You will work with the individuals, family members and other health care professionals to put together the best care plan for that person’s needs.
+You will work with the individuals you care for, family members and other healthcare professionals to put together the best care plan for that person’s needs.

-Mental health nurses form part of a multidisciplinary team designed to provide individuals the best chances of recovery.
-This includes working with GPs, psychologists, social workers, psychiatrists and healthcare assistants.
+Mental Health Nurses form part of a multidisciplinary team designed to provide individuals with the best chances of recovery.
+This includes working with GPs, Psychologists, Social Workers, Psychiatrists and Healthcare Assistants.

 You will work with the patient and their support group to overcome their challenges.
 This can include negative feelings about the impact their circumstances have had on others.
 Feelings of guilt or shame aren’t uncommon.

-To become a mental health nurse, you’ll need a mental health nursing degree.
-This is different to a standard nursing degree.
-A nursing degree will not allow you to work as a mental health nurse without additional training or study.
+To become a Mental Health Nurse, you’ll need a mental health nursing degree.
+Qualifications for Mental Health Nurses are different to a standard nursing degree, as a nursing degree will not allow you to work as a Mental Health Nurse without additional training or study.

 The good news is mental health nursing degrees are offered by 122 universities in the UK, compared to 87 for standard nursing.

-Check your chosen course is approved by the Nursing and Midwifery Council before you enrol.
-If not you may not be able to practice as a registered nurse.
+Check your chosen Mental Health Nurse qualification is approved by the Nursing and Midwifery Council (NMC) before you enrol, if not, you may not be able to practice as a Registered Nurse.

-To enrol on to a mental health nursing degree you’ll need to meet the minimum course requirements.
+To enrol on a mental health nursing degree, you’ll need to meet the minimum course requirements.
 These can vary slightly depending on the university but generally, these include:

-If you don’t have these qualifications there are options available to you.
-Firstly you can study the relevant GCSEs you’re lacking.
+If you don’t have these preliminary qualifications to be a Mental Health Nurse, there are options available to you.
+Firstly, you can study the relevant GCSEs you’re lacking.

-If it’s just maths and English you’re lacking, an alternative are the Functional Skills qualifications.
-These focus just on the practical aspects of the subjects and so you can qualify within a few weeks.
+If it’s just Maths and English you need, an alternative is Functional Skills qualifications.
+These focus just on the practical aspects of these subjects, so you can qualify within a few weeks.

 Most universities accept Functional Skills qualifications but check before you apply.